Senate OKs North American Trade Deal To Replace NAFTA, Giving Trump A Much-Needed Win

 The Senate overwhelmingly approved a revised North American trade pact in a rare bipartisan vote Thursday that hands President Trump a victory on a key campaign promise just as lawmakers are preparing his impeachment trial.

-The U.S.-Mexico-Canada Agreement, or USMCA, passed by a vote of 89-10, with all but a handful of Democrats and one Republican senator supporting it.
+The U.S.-Mexico-Canada Agreement, or USMCA, passed by a vote of 89-10.
 The trade pact, signed by the president in November 2018, received a similar bipartisan vote in the House last month.

 The USMCA is meant to replace the North American Free Trade Agreement, negotiated in the 1990s by President George H.W.
 Bush and pushed through Congress by President Bill Clinton.